 History of VIG

-Vienna Insurance Group is proud of its approximately 190 years of history and tradition.
+Vienna Insurance Group is proud of its longstanding history and tradition.
 The Company has grown from a local insurance company into one of the largest international insurance groups in Central and Eastern Europe (CEE).

 1824 – insurance industry was in its nascence